 Providing clinical education requires a number of skills that vary at different career stages.
 The value of high-quality clinical supervision/education has the potential to be impactful across a number of patient care and profession-related factors.

-The aim of this study is to explore what the perceived competencies & capabilities are for physiotherapists delivering clinical education at different levels of their educator career progression.
-These findings will be used to identify professional development requirements and underpin a Clinical Educator Framework to support physiotherapists developing their skills in clinical education delivery.
+Over 2024/5 physiotherapy clinical educators from across the region participated in surveys and focus groups to explore the perceived competencies & capabilities for physiotherapists delivering clinical education at different levels of their educator career progression.
+These findings have been analysed and are being used to underpin the development of a Clinical Educator Framework to support physiotherapists developing their skills in clinical education delivery.

 This project is being supported by grant funding from the Pat Cosh Trust Fund